Bash Index : A - The 'A' Bash commands : description, flags and examples

 . ~/.bashrc

-If your alias expects parameter(s), consider creating a Bash function instead :
+Whatever type of alias you'd like to create, if it expects parameters, consider creating a Bash function instead :

 gzcat() {